joshmutus/pylabrad-wiki/Asynchronous-programming-HOWTO.md

 We ask the Squaring Server to run `square`, using `wait=False`.
 Then, while that result is being computed, we can immediately ask the Addition Server to run `add`, again with `wait=False`.
-Both servers will stark cranking away at their respective computations.
+Both servers will start cranking away at their respective computations.
 We then call `.wait()` on the two resulting futures in any order to collect the results.
-The code to do tihs is in `asynchronous-client-1.py`, which is reproduced
+The code to do tihs is in `[asynchronousclient_1.py](asynchronousclient-1.py)`, which is reproduced here:
-here:

 ```python
 import labrad